"Adolescence is the border between childhood and adulthood. Like all borders, it's teeming with energy and fraught with danger."

 Adolescence can be a turbulent and intense time for many.
 No longer children but not yet adults, adolescents struggle with issues of independence and self-identity, and the road to self-identity can be rather bumpy.
 In therapy, teens begin to understand why they feel the way they do and how to manage their intense emotions.
 Because adolescence is a time to learn how to become independent in preparation for adulthood, teens can expect a high level of confidentiality in their sessions.

 Depending on the nature of the issues presented I feel that it is important, at times, to involve the parents provided that the teenager is willing.
 This helps reestablish a connection that may have been weakened.
-I work with adolescents who have trouble with:
+I work with adolescents 14 and over who have trouble with: